Confidential Inference via Ternary Model Partitioning: Evaluation

-In the performance evaluation, we measure the performance overhead for different system settings and indicate the constraint factors in practice.
-By understanding the trade-off between security and performance, end users can determine the level of security protection they tend to achieve and the corresponding performance and usability cost they may have to pay.
+In the performance analysis, We evaluated the inference performance of \sysname{} by measuring the average time for passing testing samples through the \emph{Extraction Model}.
+The testing samples were randomly drafted from the \emph{test dataset} of the Tiny ImageNet~\cite{tinyimagenet}.
 Our testbed is equipped with an Intel i7-6700 3.40GHz CPU with 8 cores, 16GB of RAM, and running Ubuntu Linux 16.04 with kernel version 4.4.0.

-We measure the inference performance of \protoname{} by passing testing samples through the \textsf{Extraction Model}.
-In the base case, we load the whole neural network without using SGX and obtain the average time for predicting these unencrypted images.
-To compare with the base case, we partition the network, load multiple layers as the \textsf{FrontNet} inside an SGX enclave and the following layers out of the enclave, and obtain the same performance metrics.
-We need to emphasize that both images and the \textsf{FrontNet} models are encrypted in these cases and are decrypted at runtime inside SGX enclaves.
-Due to the SGX memory limitation, we load up to 10 layers of the \textsf{Extraction Model} into the enclave.
-We compiled \protoname{} with both gcc optimization level \texttt{-O2} and \texttt{-Ofast} (with \texttt{-O3} and \texttt{-ffast-math} enabled) and present the normalized performance results in Figure~\ref{fig:perf_o2} and~\ref{fig:perf_ofast} respectively.
-For each individual input, we include the one-time overhead of enclave initialization in the performance measurement.
-We distinguish the performance overhead contributed by enclave initialization, in-enclave computation, and out-of-enclave computation with bars of different colors.
-Layer 0 is the base case with unencrypted inputs and all layers run out of the SGX enclave.
+In the baseline case, we loaded the whole \ac{DNN} without using \ac{SGX} and obtained the average time for predicting these unencrypted images.
+To compare with the baseline case, we partitioned the \emph{Extraction Model}, loaded different number of layers (from 1 to 10) as the \emph{FrontNet} inside an \ac{SGX} enclave and the following layers out of the enclave, and obtained the same performance metrics.
+During the performance testing, we launched \sysname{} as an inference service.
+Both the \emph{FrontNet} and the labels were encrypted and they were decrypted within the enclave during the service initialization.
+After the service established, encrypted images were submitted as inputs to \sysname{}.
+The encrypted images were decrypted at runtime inside the enclave.